Ibn Battuta: First pilgrimage

-In June 1325, at the age of twenty-one, Ibn Battuta set off from his home town on a hajj, or pilgrimage, to Mecca, a journey that would ordinarily take sixteen months.
+On 2 Rajab 725 AH (14 June 1325 AD), Ibn Battuta set off from his home town at the age of 21 to perform a hajj (pilgrimage) to Mecca, a journey that would ordinarily take sixteen months.
 He was eager to learn more about far-away lands and craved adventure.
-No one knew that he would not return to Morocco again for twenty-four years.
+He would not return to Morocco again for 24 years.

 He travelled to Mecca overland, following the North African coast across the sultanates of Abd al-Wadid and Hafsid.
 The route took him through Tlemcen, Béjaïa, and then Tunis, where he stayed for two months.
 For safety, Ibn Battuta usually joined a caravan to reduce the risk of being robbed.
 He took a bride in the town of Sfax, but soon left her due to a dispute with the father.
 That was the first in a series of marriages that would feature in his travels.

 In the early spring of 1326, after a journey of over 3500 km, Ibn Battuta arrived at the port of Alexandria, at the time part of the Bahri Mamluk empire.
 He met two ascetic pious men in Alexandria.
 One was Sheikh Burhanuddin, who is supposed to have foretold the destiny of Ibn Battuta as a world traveller and told him, "It seems to me that you are fond of foreign travel.
 You must visit my brother Fariduddin in India, Rukonuddin in Sind, and Burhanuddin in China.
 Convey my greetings to them."
-Another pious man Sheikh Murshidi interpreted the meaning of a dream of Ibn Battuta that he was meant to be a world traveller.
+Another pious man, Sheikh Murshidi, interpreted a dream of Ibn Battuta as being that he was meant to be a world traveller.